puppetlabs/puppetserver-ca-cli/README.md

 ### Releasing
 To release a new version, run the [release pipeline](https://jenkins-master-prod-1.delivery.puppetlabs.net/job/platform_puppetserver-ca_init-multijob_main/), which will bump the version, tag, build, and release the gem.
-To release a new version, run the [release pipeline](https://jenkins-platform.delivery.puppetlabs.net/job/platform_puppetserver-ca_init-multijob_1.x/), which will bump the version, tag, build, and release the gem.

 ## Contributing & Support